grierson/grierson/structure.md

 With all that in mind, prefer `Pure` code over `Impure` code.
 As it's easier to reason and test because it's deterministic.

-I've created a silly simple code example that mixes the two.
+I've created a simple code example that mixes the two.
 It's game were you have to guess if the next card is higher or lower.
 (Like Play Your Cards Right)